 Capitalizing on the extraordinary breadth and capacity of the existing telecommunication submarine cable network that traverses all continents, cable repeaters – instruments that amplify optical signals – could be equipped with climate and hazard-monitoring sensors to yield data of great value to climate science, disaster warning and the future of our oceans.

-Exploring scientific and societal needs, new engineering requirements for sensor standards and testing protocols, business opportunities, and legal implications, this workshop will focus on the strategic steps for the development and deployment of a pilot project fit for climate monitoring and disaster warning in the high seas.
+Exploring scientific and societal needs, new engineering requirements for sensor standards and testing protocols, business opportunities, and legal implications, this workshop focused on the strategic steps for the development and deployment of a pilot project fit for climate monitoring and disaster warning in the high seas.

-This workshop will bring together leading specialists in the field, from scientists to engineers, cable industry representatives, legal experts, government officials, regulators, standards experts and others.
+This workshop brought together leading specialists in the field, from scientists to engineers, cable industry representatives, legal experts, government officials, regulators, standards experts and others.